SankaranarayananMurugan/spring-security-guide/18. Domain Object Instance Security - PermissionEvaluator/README.md

 Send another request with the same user for any course not enrolled by him, and you will get `403 Forbidden` error

 ![Play course 403 response](./assets/play_course_403.png)

+> **Exercise**
+>
+> Remember we have `isInstructor()` authorization check in `ServiceSecurity` class which is being used in `@PostAuthorize` method security to secure `View Profile` service.
+To be consistent let's move the check to its own `PermissionEvaluator` implementation named `AppUserPermissionEvaluator`, and follow the same pattern as we did for `CoursePermissionEvaluator`.
+Also change the SpEL expression from `hasAuthority()` to `hasPermission`.
+We no longer need `ServiceSecurity` class and it can be removed.
+>
+> However `AppUserPermissionEvaluator` will never be called unless registered with `DefaultMethodSecurityExpressionHandler`.
+Let's see how we can fix this in the next chapter.